rravipra/NLP/README.md

 # Contents

-1) Text.classifiers.ipynb - The Jupyter notebook for both the classifiers inclding training and testing the classifiers
+1) Text_classifiers.ipynb - The Jupyter notebook for both the classifiers inclding training and testing the classifiers
 2) Unigram.ipynb - The Jupyter notebook for the unigram model
 3) Viterbi.ipynb - The Jupyter notebook for the Viterbi algorithm under the bigram model.
 4) Bigrams.ipynb - The Jupyter notebook for the bi-gram model